Mayflower 400 Celebrations

 21st - 29th March 2020 - Mayflower Sports Week

 Being held in association with Plymouth Argyle, Plymouth Albion and Plymouth Raiders, Mayflower Sports Week celebrates all that's great about professional sport in Plymouth.
 Home fixtures will feature community activity and themed workshops.
+Also, an inaugural city-wide sporting quiz night will be held at Home Park during that week, an event with real legacy and one that will involve people of all ages, abilities and sporting interests.
 More information coming soon, watch this space...

 24th - 25th March 2020 - Some Call It Home